 3. Check for rain scald

 If your horse is not rugged up, keep an eye on his skin to check he is not suffering from rain scald.
-If he is susceptible to the condition, prevent it by putting rugs on and ensuring there is a field shelter so that he can escape from the rain.
+If he is susceptible to the condition, prevent it by putting a suitable weight rug and ensuring there is a field shelter or natural shelter so that he can escape the rain.

 4. Make a plan for drying rugs

-Establish a drying area for soaked rugs and make the most of any sun to air them in.
+Establish a drying area for soaked rugs and make the most of any sun we do get to air them.
 Or invest in a dedicated drier to dry your rugs for you.

 Article continues below…